yparitcher/rclone/docs/content/docs.md

 the computed modify window precision) to the source file's, it will be updated if the sizes are different.

+If an existing destination file is older than the source file then it will be updated if the size or checksum differs from the source file.

 On remotes which don't support mod time directly the time checked will be the uploaded time.
 This means that if uploading to one of these remotes, rclone will skip any files which exist on the destination and